TOP

 Crucially, the initiative will be delivered in the areas of highest deprivation in Liverpool, working closely with local GP practices and primary care teams to reach patients who are often ‘difficult to engage’ through traditional healthcare services.

-The Liverpool consortium was one of nine such groups that each won a £300,000 share of that national Pathway Transformation Fund (PTF).
+The Liverpool consortium was one of nine such groups that each won a £300,000 share of the national Pathway Transformation Fund (PTF).

 Funded by NHS England and the Office for Life Sciences, the PTF aims to drive system-wide transformation in asthma and COPD care.